Public programs facilitate dialogue between academics and professionals, informing scholarship and strengthening practice.

 Multiple day conferences, year-long colloquia, individual lectures, “conversations” between individuals, hands-on workshops, and Museums at Noon talks featuring our graduate students all contribute to the remarkable richness of MSP offerings.

 A series of talks by leading curators and thinkers in African art will launch a reimagining process for the forthcoming reinstallation of the University of Michigan Museum of Art’s Robert and Lillian Montalto Bohlen Gallery of African Art.
-Mary (Polly) Nooter-Roberts, Professor of World Arts and Cultures at UCLA, will…Find out more »
+Pamela McClusky, Curator of African and Oceanic Art, Seattle Art Museum, will…Find out more »